TKessell/rep-1/README.md

 - Week 1: establishing the limits of what the calculator can do.
 How far do I want to go?
 (2 hrs)
 - Week 2-4: using learncpp.com, cplusplus.com, and the LVP c++ textbook to refresh my knowledge of c++.
 (1-2 hrs per day as needed)
 - Week 5-12: programming the calculator.
 (3 hrs per week)

+## Inspection 2
+- I have completed reading the online tutorial on cplusplus.com, so my understanding of the language is far greater than before.
+I have started to program the functionality of the calculator.
+Variables have been set up to take input from the user and use them in the equation zn+1 = zn2 + c.
+The next step is to incorporate a GUI capable of actually graphing the function and making a different color for each iteration.
+The best possible solution to this is to use the window class.
+Tutorials online are not so clear as to how to do exactly what I want.